Mohammad-alfatih/JS_Observables_Basics/README.md

 UNDERSTANDING THE WEIRD PARTS OF JAVASCRIPT

-Important side concepts: A few key terms
+Important side concepts: A few key terms.
 - Syntax parsers:
     A program that reads your code to validate its grammar & determine what it does (a compiler or interpreter).
 - Execution contexts